TGV train from Paris to Turin & Milan at Paris Gare de Lyon

 Paris Gare de Lyon

 1. Paris Gare de Lyon.
-The trains to Italy leave from the magnificent Gare de Lyon in central Paris, a landmark in its own right.
-See Gare de Lyon information page.
+The train leaves from the magnificent Gare de Lyon in central Paris.
+See Gare de Lyon station guide.

 Paris Gare de Lyon Hall 1, platforms A to N

 Hall 1 at the Gare de Lyon.
-The TGV may leave from Hall 1 or Hall 2, the Frecciarossa usually leaves from Hall 1, see the Paris Gare de Lyon station page.
+The TGV may leave from Hall 1 or 2, the Frecciarossa usually leaves from Hall 1.

-The Train Bleu restaurant, Paris Gare de Lyon The Train Bleu restaurant's bar
+Train Bleu restaurant main hall The Train Bleu restaurant's bar

 The fields of rural France from the train to Italy Rural France

-The traiin accelerates through the Paris suburbs then speeds across rural France at up to 300 km/h (186 mph), past fields, woods and pretty villages.
+The train accelerates through the suburbs then speeds across France at up to 300 km/h (186 mph) past fields, woods & pretty villages.

 Mountains from the TGV train to Italy